We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 • Assembly takes around 30 minutes

-The Granberg Alaskan MKIV chainsaw mill is designed to take a maximum 36-inch chainsaw, and the manufacturer recommends a motor capacity of 70 cubic centimeters (cc) or better.
-It can take smaller chainsaws, but if you’re working with a smaller chainsaw, consider a lower-cost mill: the Granberg isn’t cheap.
-The bar clamp takes 3 to 4 inches from the cutting capacity, so using a 20-inch bar, for example, restricts the cut to around 16 inches.
+The Granberg Alaskan MKIV chainsaw mill is designed to take a maximum 36-inch chainsaw, and the manufacturer recommends using a good chainsaw with a motor capacity of 70 cubic centimeters (cc) or better.
+It can take smaller chainsaws, but if you’re working with a smaller chainsaw, consider a lower-cost mill, as the Granberg isn’t cheap.
+Remember also that the bar clamp takes 3 to 4 inches from the cutting capacity, so using a 20-inch bar, for example, restricts the cut to around 16 inches.

 Best Bang for the Buck